 The concept of CERT originated in 1988 with the establishment of the CERT Coordination Center (CERT/CC) at Carnegie Mellon University.
 This center was created to address the growing need for coordinated responses to cybersecurity incidents.

-Over time, various CERTs have been formed globally, often affiliated with specific organizations or governmental bodies.
+Over time, different CERTs have been formed globally, often affiliated with specific organizations or governmental bodies.
 For instance, the United States Computer Emergency Readiness Team (US-CERT) was established in 2003 to serve as a coordination point for cyber threat prevention and response in the U.S.

 • National and Regional CERTs: Many countries have their own national CERTs, such as US-CERT in the United States, CERT-In in India, and JPCERT in Japan.
 These teams focus on the cybersecurity needs of their respective regions.